 When do projects need IRB approval?

-The linked document from Ohio State’s Human Research Protection Program defines clearly what constitutes “research” and what types of research require IRB oversight.
-The document can be found here: http://orrp.osu.edu/irb/osupolicies/documents/ResearchInvolvingHumanSubjects.pdf .Table 1, on pages 6-8, is a very useful guide to when IRB oversight is required.
-If your research seems to fall into a “gray area” not clearly covered by this document, contact Ohio State’s Office of Responsible Research Practices for help.
+The Ohio State’s Human Research Protection Program defines clearly what constitutes “research” and what types of research require IRB oversight.
+The information can be found here: https://orrp.osu.edu/irb/osuirbpolicies/ If your research seems to fall into a “gray area” not clearly covered by this document, contact Ohio State’s Office of Responsible Research Practices for help.

 Procedures for human subjects research approval